Ugandan politician and pop star Bobi Wine says he has been arrested

 KAMPALA, Nov 18 (Reuters) - Ugandan presidential candidate and pop star, Bobi Wine, who is seeking to replace long-ruling President Yoweri Museveni, was arrested on Wednesday while campaigning in the east of the country, he said on Twitter.

-"The price of freedom is high but we shall certainly overcome," he said in one of the tweets.
+"The price of freedom is high but we shall certainly overcome," Wine, 38, said in one of the tweets.

+A local independent newspaper, Daily Monitor, reported demonstrators had erected barricades and lit fires on some roads in the capital Kampala and at least one other town to protest against Wine's arrest.

+Since expressing his intention to run against Museveni, Wine has won a large following, especially among young people in the east African country.

 ((Email:elias.biryabarema@thomsonreuters.com; Tel. +254 20 499 1232; Reuters Messaging: elias.biryabarema.thomsonreuters.com@reuters.net))